Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 Road.
 An open way for vehicles.
 All public and private ways used to provide motor vehicle access to and from a destination.

 Road, Private.
-A privately maintained easement or parcel created to provide vehicle access from a public road to one or more lots.
+A privately maintained easement or parcel created to provide vehicle access from a public road to one or more lots or units.

 Rooming House.
 See Boarding House.